salesforce/botsim/docs/dashboard.rst

 Apply intent model remediation suggestions
 ###########################################

 The most straightforward approach of applying remediation suggestions is to augment the the recommended misclassified paraphrases  to the original training set to retrain the intent model.

-For the Einstein BotBuilder platform, new intent sets can be created as a csv file to include the augmented training set.
+For the Einstein BotBuilder platform, new intent sets can be created as a csv file for the augmented training set.
 The csv file can be deployed to users' org via `Salesforce Workbench <https://workbench.developerforce.com/login.php>`_.
-The new intent model can be retrained by associate the new intent set name ``report_issue_dev_augmented`` with the ``Report an Issue`` intent.
+The new intent model can be trained by associate the new intent set ``report_issue_dev_augmented`` with the ``Report an Issue`` intent.

 .. csv-table:: Snippet of augmented intent set csv file for the Einstein BotBuilder Platform
    :file: augmented.csv